 - Cook the burgers over medium-high heat, 5 minutes a side, until done.
 A meat thermometer should read at least 165º.

-- Serve with or without a roll, and with carrots, celery, and non-fat greek or Icelandic yogurt for dipping.
+- Serve with or without a roll, and with carrots, celery, and non-fat Greek or Icelandic yogurt for dipping.
+Don't forget the hot sauce!
+Just use a low sodium variety.

 I wish I had taken more photos for you!
 The meal made itself so quickly, and then … we just gobbled it up!